Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE VANCE said she would like to hear from both

-Legislative Legal Services and DOR to ensure that there was
+Legislative Legal Services and DOR to ensure that there were

 consistent interpretations of the repeal language and its